cbrock22/prototype_wsservcli/README.md

 # prototype_wsservcli
 simple chat using node.js and websockets from ws and wss

-to run git clone the repo (this will get all server side stuff)
+to run git clone the repo

-to get client side, create a folder within the expressserver directory called "public" and but the files in the master branch into it

 you should have everything you need in terms of files to run

+just cd into the prototype_wsservcli and do 'npm install' - this should install npm packages from your list of dependencies in the package.json file

-your directory should look like this
+your directory should look like this after (probably in a different order)

 |->prototype_wsservcli <br/>
 |-->node_modules(npm puts its stuff in here once you npm install) <br/>